 - To what extent can policy-making ensure that mega-infrastructure projects take the quality of built environments into account?

 - Under which conditions are societies able to adapt successfully to climate change?

 Track title: International Development

-International Development is a multidisciplinary social sciences track that focuses on how the need for improved living conditions for growing populations in the Global South can be reconciled with the need to preserve natural resources.
+International Development is a multidisciplinary social science track that focuses on how the need for improved living conditions for growing populations in the Global South can be reconciled with the need to preserve natural resources.
 This track combines practical experience, such as fieldwork and empirical research, with insights and concepts derived from sociology, economics, anthropology and environmental studies.

 - How can human development in countries south of the equator be reconciled with environmental sustainability?